Steven-Kha/362-Dating-Database/README.md

 11/18: v2.7: Added temporary password for forgot password

 11/18: v2.8: blockedlist py and txt works now.
 Should implement in message user and get matches next <- Steven

+11/18: v2.8a: bug in blocked list where the person below in file io is getting blocked list appended.
+Read line 301 for possible fix